-The very first decision to make when thinking about language is this: will you create a separate language for your world or not?
+The very first decision to make when thinking about language is this: will you create a different language for your world or not?

 I know it’s tempting to say ‘Yes, I want a new language,’ but once you read forward and understand the challenges it presents, you might reconsider.
-If you are creating your world for a book, how important is the fact that the characters speak a new language, and even more importantly, how necessary is it that you actually create that new language?
+If you are creating your world for a book, how important is the fact that the characters speak a new language, and even more importantly, how necessary is it to create that new language?

 To understand why the answer is not easy, think about a book we all (should) know: Alice in Wonderland.
 Let me ask you this: what is the spoken language in Wonderland?
 You’ll probably say: English, but is it?
 Would the story be different if it wasn’t English?
 What if it was Wonderlaneze?
-Since you are writing the book in English, the fact that there is a different language spoken would, in fact, be transparent.
+Since you are writing the book in English, the fact that a different language is spoken would be transparent.

 Approaching Language Creation in Your Fiction